RetroReversing/retroReversing/categories/consoles/nes.md

 Nowadays there are many open source assemblers, IDE's and even high level language compilers that can be used to create NES homebrew games.

+## What is an emulator and how does it work?
+We have a specific post covering exactly how emulators work including tips for writing your own emulators:
+{% include link-to-other-post.html post="/how-emulators-work" description="For more information on how emulators work check out this post." %}

 ## NES Emulators with Debugging Functionality
 When reversing or developing NES games it is vital to use a good emulator which has debugging support such as:
 * **BreakPoints** - e.g can create a breakpoint at a specific code or memory location and execution will stop at that place